Evolution of Neural Network Architectures for Data Processing

 Attention Instead of Sequence

-The idea behind the attention mechanism is simple to state: when processing each word, the model doesn't move strictly from start to finish; instead, it looks at all the words in the text simultaneously and evaluates which ones are most important in the given context.
+The idea behind the attention mechanism is easily articulated: when processing each word, the model does not move strictly from beginning to end, but simultaneously examines all words in the text and evaluates which of them are most important in the given context.

-All of this work happens in parallel rather than sequentially.
-The model doesn't wait until it «reads» up to a certain point – it considers the entire fragment at once and builds weighted connections between each word and the rest.
-Words that prove important for understanding the current element receive more «weight», while less relevant ones receive less.
+All this work happens not sequentially, but in parallel.
+The model does not wait until it «reads» up to the needed point – it examines the entire fragment at once and builds weighted connections with the rest for each word.
+Words that turn out to be important for understanding the current element receive a higher «weight», while less relevant ones receive a lower one.

-This is the Transformer at its core: an architecture built around the attention mechanism, which allows context to be factored in globally rather than linearly.
+This is what a transformer is at its core: an architecture built around the attention mechanism, which allows context to be considered not linearly, but globally.

 Key Advantages of Transformers for Natural Language Processing